Hisarlik/simpleTextCLEF/README.md

 # simpleTextCLEF

-This software was developed for the PAN 2022 Text Simplification task.
+This software was developed for the CLEF 2022 Text Simplification task.